 The Isle of Man packs a lot into its 221 square miles.
 Now a Unesco-designated biosphere reserve, the pint-sized island is brimming with lush valleys, rugged coastlines and ancient history.
 Cyclists and hikers hotfoot here in spring, while May and June see more than 50,000 punters arrive for the world-famous Tourist Trophy (TT) motorbike racing season.
 Planning a trip to this bucolic island?
 The Steam Packet Company operates ferries from Heysham and Liverpool to the Isle of Man, with options to travel both as a foot passenger and with a car.
 To help you decide which route to take, we’ve compared the two options below.

-The Heysham — Douglas ferry route connects north west England with the Isle of Man.
-The route is served by the vessel Ben-My-Chree, a conventional ferry with sailing durations around 3 hours 45 minutes.
-This service departs to the Isle of Man up to 13 times each week.
+The Heysham — Douglas ferry route connects northwest England with the Isle of Man.
+The route is served by the Ben-My-Chree, a conventional ferry with sailing durations of around 3 hours and 45 minutes.
+This service departs for the Isle of Man three times per day.
 The Ben-My-Chree offers 4 berth en-suite cabins with televisions and complimentary tea and coffee.
-The Heysham port offers a waiting lounge with snack bar and restaurant and a children’s play area.
+At Heysham port, passengers can wait to sail in the comfortable waiting lounge, restaurant and children’s play area.
+From £26 per person.

-The Liverpool to Isle of Man ferry route is served 12 times per week by the Manannan, Steam Packet’s most recent addition to the fleet.
-The new fastcraft offers spacious seating areas, two cinema lounges, and a large cafe bar area which help you travel in comfort on the 2 hour 45 minute journey from Liverpool.
+The Liverpool to the Isle of Man ferry route is served 11 times per day by the Manannan, Steam Packet’s most recent addition to the fleet.
+The new ‘fastcraft’ offers spacious seating areas, two cinema lounges, and a large cafe bar area to help you travel in comfort on the 2-hour 45-minute journey.
 The vessel can accommodate up to 200 vehicles.
-Upgrade to a club experience for access to the skylounge on the upper deck where you can enjoy watching the Manannan slice through the waves of the Irish Sea.
+Upgrade to a club experience for access to the skylounge on the upper deck and spot the Manannan slice through the waves of the Irish Sea.
+From £26 per person.